bigbluebutton/text-track-service/README.md

 ---

 ### 13. Other services
-* here is a link to a google docs for signing up to the services: https://docs.google.com/document/d/e/2PACX-1vQu9o5q1tdf84cPo8kn6vt8QvhyuYJKdhLBVNIeuIHBwpxdRqWu0bmIgHsm8z5dU6YIjoZeDHxwSHu2/pub
+Here is a link to a google docs for signing up to the services: https://docs.google.com/document/d/e/2PACX-1vQu9o5q1tdf84cPo8kn6vt8QvhyuYJKdhLBVNIeuIHBwpxdRqWu0bmIgHsm8z5dU6YIjoZeDHxwSHu2/pub
-* To use other services you need to edit credentials.yaml file with the details required
-* reference example-credentials.yaml for needed information
-* Finally edit post_publish.rb to use the new selected service
+To use other services you need to edit credentials.yaml file with the details required Reference example-credentials.yaml for needed information Finally edit post_publish.rb to use the new selected service as discussed in Step 10.
 ```
 sudo vim /usr/local/bigbluebutton/core/scripts/post_publish/post_publish.rb
-On line 113 replace ibm with the service you want or delete ibm without replacing for deepspeech as that is default
+On line 113 add ibm or the service you want to (http://localhost:4000/caption/#{meeting_id}/en-US/) to the end of the line eg. http://localhost:4000/caption/#{meeting_id}/en-US/ibm
 save & exit
 ```
 * To set up your own deepspeech server follow instructions at: https://github.com/bigbluebutton/deepspeech-web